2023 VA Disability Calculator

 Using The VA Disability Calculator

-It’s substantially beneficial that you know the way your rating is established in order to ensure that your benefits are calculated appropriately.
-The disparity can actually cost hundreds, or even thousands of dollars a year in compensation payments and other benefits.
+It’s substantially beneficial that you know the way your rating is established to ensure that your benefits are calculated appropriately.
+The disparity can cost hundreds or even thousands of dollars yearly in compensation payments and other benefits.

 It is because the VA takes the position that it will not add whole numbers together to calculate your rating.
 Rather, the VA takes percentages of percentages when considering service-connected compensation claims.